Decorating Your Home for Christmas With Victorian Ornaments and Decor

 Take a look at these simple Victorian crafts, and send us or tag us in any photos you take of your finished result.

 You can easily make a Victorian Christmas wreath by following our guide to making a Christmas wreath but adopting the Victorian Christmas decor style.
 This involves using much more natural resources like foliage and berries.

 You could make a Victorian Christmas wreath that you can use each year by buying some artificial Christmas plants, and cutting them up to use to make your wreath!

 Victorian Christmas dinner tables were extravagantly decorated.

 Have a go at making your own decorative placemats this year by cutting neat, matching rectangles out of some felt or fabric.
 Decorate your Victorian placemats by glueing or sewing on buttons, ribbon, thread or beads.

 How to make a Christmas Gift Bag

-These are a little bit trickier than our other crafts, but the BBC has some great instructions on how to make a Victorian gift bag.
-If you don’t fancy sewing your gift bags from scratch, you could buy this set of 24 plain gift bags and decorate by glueing on some felt holly leaves or some ribbon.
+These are a little bit trickier than our other crafts, but the Shabby Art Boutique has some great instructions on how to make a Victorian gift box.
+If you don’t want to make indepth gift boxes from scratch, you could buy this set of 50 plain gift bags and decorate by glueing on some felt holly leaves, pearls, lace, or some ribbon.

 How to make a Mistletoe Decoration